mdn/content/files/en-us/web/api/toggleevent/index.md

 {{APIRef("UI Events")}}

-The **`ToggleEvent`** interface represents an event notifying the user of an element whose state toggles between being open or closed.
+The **`ToggleEvent`** interface represents an event notifying the user when a popover element's state toggles between showing and hidden.

+It is the event object for the {{domxref("HTMLElement.beforetoggle_event", "beforetoggle")}} and {{domxref("HTMLElement.toggle_event", "toggle")}} events, which fire on popovers when their state changes.

 {{InheritanceDiagram}}